fluffy-dev/The-Loom/README.md

 ROOM_INACTIVITY_HOURS=3
 ```

-**Important**: Make sure your PostgreSQL server is running and you have created a database with the name specified in `DB_NAME`.
+**Important**: Make sure your PostgreSQL and Redis servers are running.
+You must create a PostgreSQL database with the name specified in `DB_NAME`.

 ### 4. Run Database Migrations